zxlim/ICT2x01-p4-6/README.md

 4. Access BOTster by opening a web browser on the same machine and going to the URL `http://127.0.0.1:5000`.

 ## Development Workflow
 This section will contain the necessary information for the project development workflow.

+### Summary of Workflow
+1. No one shall directly commit into `master` or `dev` branch.
+2. New features and bug fixes shall only be made in `feature/` or `bugfix/` branches respectively, which shall be derived from the `dev` branch.
+3. Hotfixes shall only be made in a `hotfix/` branch, which shall be derived from the `master` branch.
+4. Documentation, workflow and test-suites shall only be made in a `docs-testsuite` branch, which shall be derived from the `dev` branch.
+5. Commits shall only be introduced into the `master` or `dev` branches via Pull Requests (PR).
+6. PR authors are not allowed to review or approve their own changes.
+7. PRs that involve the `master` branch can only be created by the Team Lead, unless it is a hotfix.
+Only the Team Lead is allowed to perform a merge into `master` branch after approval is given by the assigned reviewer(s).
+8. No branches shall be deleted without the approval of the Team Lead.

 ### Branches
 #### Naming and Terminology